 Currently, the business accounts are in a test phase and only available to 1,000 businesses.
 Since Monzo would be dealing with a company’s funds, they want to ensure that all the regulatory (and other) processes run smoothly.

-As typical with Mastercard, a small fee will be subtracted from the merchant for every successful transaction executed with the card.
+As typical with Mastercard, a small fee will be subtracted from the merchant for every successful transaction executed with the card (called interchange fee)

 Although not publicly disclosed, but it can be assumed that Monzo and Mastercard would consequently share these fees.
-The fees should be anywhere between 1 to 3 percent, depending on the types of goods sold.
+The fees can be as high as 1 percent, depending on the types of goods sold.